 INJURED ON PROPERTY ACCIDENT WHILE WORKING – CAN WORKER SUE PROPERTY OWNER IN ADDITION TO WORKERS COMPENSATION?

 We received a call yesterday from a nice man who works as a custodian at a church.
 He was injured on the property when he was lifting something heavy (a piano) with another person, and the other person dropped his end.
-The caller was receiving workers compensation for the serious injury, but wanted to know if he could also sue the owner of the property because he was injured on their property.
+The caller was receiving workers compensation for his serious injury, but wanted to know if he could also sue the owner of the property because he was injured on their property.
 The answer, as usual, is “it depends.”

 Another exception in the workers compensation law is when the employer or a co-employee is grossly negligent.
 This situation rises very rarely and requires the employer or co-employee to commit an intentional act that could injure another worker, and show almost no regard to the worker’s safety.
-We are working on a case like this now where a worker was driving an ATV on the job with another worker as a passenger, and the driver drove very recklessly resulting in the ATV rolling over and injuring our client.
+Our lawyers are currently working on a case like this where a worker was driving an ATV on the job with another worker as a passenger, and the driver drove very recklessly resulting in the ATV rolling over and injuring our client.

 If you have been injured at work and think you may have a claim against a third party in addition to workers compensation, please call us and speak with a lawyer for a free consultation.
 An experienced attorney will discuss your case and explain your rights to you.